open-telemetry/oteps/text/0250-Composite_Samplers.md

 - If any of the delegates returned a non-`null` threshold value, the resulting threshold is the lexicographical minimum value from the set of those non-`null` values, otherwise `null`.
 - The `GetAttributes` function calculates the union of Attribute sets as returned by the calls to `GetAttributes` function for each delegate (in the declared order) that returned a non-`null` threshold value, with later Attributes clobbering older Attributes with the same key.
-- The `GetTraceState` function makes a chain of calls to the `GetTraceState` functions as returned by the delegates, passing the received `Tracestate` as argument to subsequent calls and returning the last value received.
+- The `UpdateTraceState` function makes a chain of calls to the `UpdateTraceState` functions as returned by the delegates, passing the received `Tracestate` as argument to subsequent calls and returning the last value received.

 Each delegate sampler MUST be given a chance to participate in calculating the `SamplingAdvice` as described above and MUST see the same argument values.
 The order of the delegate samplers does not affect the final sampling `Decision`.